 Freedom of Speech is one of our most cherished values: #1 on the Bill of Rights hit parade.
 It is so important that it tends to trump most other laws.
 Yet, Freedom of Speech is not absolute.
 It is often limited in ways we do not expect or includes speech some people would think is prohibited, such as the ravings of the Neo-Nazis or the Klu Klux Klan.
-Supreme Court Justice Oliver Wendell Holmes, Jr. expressed the limitations of free speech when he wrote that “yelling fire in a crowded theater” was not protected speech.
-On the other hand, many people were surprised when the Robert’s Court decided, in Citizens United, that individual and corporate contributions to political campaigns rose to the level of speech, opening the way for Super PACs and billion dollar campaigns.
+Supreme Courts Justice Oliver Wendell Holmes, Jr. expressed the limitations of free speech when he wrote that “yelling fire in a crowded theater” was not protected speech.
+On the other hand, many people were surprised when the Robert’s Court decided, in Citizens United, that individual and corporate contributions to political campaigns rose to the level of speech, opening the way for Super PACs and billion-dollar campaigns.
 So when a New York photographer spent a year secretly photographing the Foster family through their apartment window from his apartment across the street, one would not have expected that the photographer’s artistic rights outweighed the family’s Right to Privacy; that is until factoring in the idea that art is speech.

 Arne Svenson, a critically acclaimed fine art photographer, embarked on a project photographing the people living in the building across from his apartment.
 The building, made mostly of glass, had large windows in each unit.
 Using a newly acquired high magnification telephoto lens, Svenson began photographing the building’s residents, including the Foster family.
 The subjects did not know they were being photographed, as Svenson was careful to shoot “from the shadows” of his apartment “into theirs.”
 Svenson often spent hours waiting for his subjects to pass the window, sometimes yelling to himself, “Come to the window!”
 After about a year, he compiled the work into an exhibition entitled, “The Neighbors,” which found a home at two galleries; one in Los Angeles and the other in New York.
 Generally’ the resident’s faces were not visible and, according to Svenson, helped express a commentary on the “anonymity” of urban life, where individuals only reveal what can be seen through their windows.